digital-asset/da-marketplace/docs/local_development.md

 By default, the Exberry Adapter runs locally as the `Exchange` party.
 Run it as any other party by adding `party=AnyPartyName` at the end.

-This will also start writing a log to `.dev/adapter_AnyPartyName.log`, similar to the sandbox and triggers.
+This will start writing a log to `.dev/adapter_AnyPartyName.log`, similar to the sandbox and triggers.

 The adapter can be stopped as well.